13 March 2020 | UK NEWS

 The spokesperson added that this case “further highlights the areas of electoral law that have not kept pace with the way that campaigning has changed”.

+Momentum did not respond to our request for comment.
 We will bring you any further updates we receive on this story in due course.